anandbose79/RedissonSample/redissonlib/Readme.md

   The prerequisite for using the library is to create the client.
 The client connection can be created by using a YML file with Redisson connection parameters

-  1. Sample YML file is below
+  1. Sample YML file is below for replicated servers (This is specifically for AWS which is set up in a non clustered mode)

   ```
   replicatedServersConfig: